The Light of the Sun: Release and promotion

+The second single "So Gone (What My Mind Says)" was released in October 2011, and has peaked at #28 on the U.S. Billboard Hot R&B/Hip-Hop Songs charts and #7 on the Adult Contemporary Charts.
+On August 26, 2011, a tour video of "So Gone" was released featuring a live performance of the song.
+On October 27, 2011, Scott released a music video, with Paul Wall playing a role the gentleman from the Diamond Chip Dick company.
+She told rap-up.com, that the song is about a "girl who is being celibate because she's respecting herself and trying to do something completely different.
+In the meantime, she's still a boss and she could use a little [sex].
+She gets a phone call from her girlfriend who says, 'Why don't you call Diamond Chip Dick?'
+Diamond Chip Dick is a service where they come and please you and take the trash out when they leave.
+But it's too good.
+She's gotten Dickmatized."

 Scott promoted the album with her Summer Block Party concert tour, beginning on July 28, 2012, and concluding on August 28.
 The tour featured Anthony Hamilton and Mint Condition as opening acts, Doug E. Fresh as a host, and Jazzy Jeff as the DJ.
 Scott also promoted the album with performances on the television shows The Tonight Show with Jay Leno, Jimmy Kimmel Live! and Live with Regis and Kelly.
 She headlined the Essence Music Festival on July 1.
-On December 18th, Scott co-headlined VH1 Divas Celebrates Soul alongside Mary J. Blige, Jennifer Hudson, Kelly Clarkson, Florence + the Machine, and Jessie J, performing "Hear My Call" and collaborating with The Roots and Erykah Badu on "You Got Me."
+On December 18, Scott co-headlined VH1 Divas Celebrates Soul alongside Mary J. Blige, Jennifer Hudson, Kelly Clarkson, Florence + the Machine, and Jessie J, performing "Hear My Call" and collaborating with The Roots and Erykah Badu on "You Got Me."